Welcome to the Dark Ride Database

 What is your favorite Theme Park?

 I always think: “it is not the Efteling right?”
 But every time I come back there after an international trip I am amazed by the quality of the park.
 So it would be easy to just say Efteling.
-Other than that I am a huge fan of Europa Park and Disneyland Paris.
+I’m also a huge fan of Disneyland Anaheim.
+The amount and quality of dark rides in that park is amazing.

 What is your favorite (Semi-)Dark Ride?